luisescx/brewdog-back/README.md

-# API de authenticação
+# Authentication API

-- A API faz um CRUD de cadastro de usuários.
+- The API does a CRUD of users.
-- Rotas autenticadas.
+- Authenticated routes.

-## Tecnologias utilizadas:
+## Technologies

 - NodeJs
 - TypeScript